jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 what is a variable?
 *********************************************************************************

-I can use a name for values when programming.
-This helps me avoid repetition when I have to change a value.

 A variable_ is a name that is used for values that change.
 For example, in Mathematics_ we use ``x`` to represent any number.

+I can use variables_ to remove repetition of values that change so that if I have to change a value, I only have to make the change in one place instead of many.

 ----